VIPriors/vipriors.github.io/challenge.md

 <!-- <img src='/assets/images/logo_challenge.png' style='display: block; margin: 0 auto; width: 40%; min-width: 200px;' /> -->

 We present the **"Visual Inductive Priors for Data-Efficient Computer Vision"** challenges.
-We offer four challenges, where models are to be trained from scratch in a data-deficient setting.
-The four challenges are:
+We offer two challenges, where models are to be trained from scratch in a data-deficient setting:

-1. Image classification
 2. Object detection
 3. Instance segmentation
-4. Action recognition

 These tasks were chosen to encourage researchers of arbitrary background to participate: no giant GPU clusters are needed, nor will training for a long time yield much improvement over the baseline results.